eugene-khyst/postgresql-event-sourcing/README.md

 * Ability to put the system in any prior state (e.g. for debugging).
 * Read-side projections can be created as needed (later) from events.
 It allows responding to future needs and new requirements.

+The majority of developers I interviewed highlight having a true history of the system as the main advantage of event sourcing.

 ## <a id="70b356f41293ace9df0d04cd8175ac35"></a>Requirements for Event Store